mrjeevan/ReportGen/ReadMe.md

 code extereamly fragile!
-ScreenShots must contain only pic format files any other will break the code
+ScreenShots must contain only pic format files any other will break the code all pics in ScreenShots folder will be put into report doc

 donot delete 'Template.docx' or code breaks